Definition of End-Stopped Line

 And watching, with eternal lids apart,

-These lines are very good end-stopped line examples.
-Each line ends with a punctuation mark, a pause comes at the end and has a sense of a separate unit.
+These lines are very good example of end-stopped line.
+Each line ends with a punctuation mark, followed by a pause, which gives a sense of a separate unit.
 These pauses give rhythm and tempo to the poem.

 Drink deep, or taste not the Pierian spring.